-"Diversity" and "diversify" have the same root, and recent patterns of computing enrollments suggest that a diversification strategy, useful in insulating one's investments from erratic swings in value, may be similarly useful in protecting an institution's computing programs from unpredictable enrollment swings.
+Diversity and diversify have the same root, and recent patterns of computing enrollments suggest that a diversification strategy, useful in insulating one's investments from erratic swings in value, may be similarly useful in protecting an institution's computing programs from unpredictable enrollment swings.
 Recent events provide a timely illustration.
 CS programs have long seen cyclical enrollment patterns.
-In recent years, the "dot.com" boom saw unprecedented CS enrollments.
+In recent years, the dot-com boom saw unprecedented CS enrollments.
 When that bubble burst, CS enrollments plunged.
-More recently, when many expected to see a gradual return to rising CS enrollments, many programs have seen just the opposite: further declines in CS enrollments.
+More recently, when the expectation was to see a gradual return to rising CS enrollments, many programs have seen just the opposite, further declines in CS enrollments.
 These facts do not mean that computing degree programs are less popular.
 In the face of widespread reports of falling enrollments in CS, various institutions report that their SE enrollments remained steady and that IT enrollments continued to increase.
-Some schools that provide not only CS but also IT and/or SE programs are not reporting big downturns in aggregate computing-degree enrollments and instead report net increases in computing enrollments despite CS decreases.
+Some institutions that provide IT and SE programs in addition to a CS program are not reporting big downturns in aggregate computing-degree enrollments but instead are reporting net increases in computing enrollments despite CS decreases.

 Such evidence is purely anecdotal.
 Many factors may be in play, and hard evidence is not readily available.
 However, such anecdotal reports provide interesting food for thought.
-There is good reason to suspect that a portfolio strategy might help institutions better meet the needs of their students:
+There is good reason to suspect that a portfolio strategy might help institutions better meet the needs of their students.

-- To the extent that a given institution's student population presents a range of interests and sets of abilities, a broader range of computing degree choices may permit the institution to do a better job of serving that range of students needs. - At many institutions, student retention is an important concern.
-Schools routinely report that 50% or more of those students who initially choose CS study soon decide to abandon it.
+- To the extent that a given institution's student population presents a range of interests and sets of abilities, a broader range of computing degree choices might permit the institution to do a better job of serving that range of students needs. - At many institutions, student retention is an important concern.
+Colleges and universities routinely report that 50% or more of those students who initially choose CS study soon decide to abandon it.
 It seems plausible to expect that the better the match between student interests and abilities and available degree programs, the better the retention level that can be achieved. - Apart from retention, computing educators (and others) have long been concerned with the relatively narrow profile of students who are attracted to the computing disciplines.
 A broader portfolio may prove to attract a wider population.
-For example, some schools that offer IT programs report increased participation by women and minorities but, again, the evidence is anecdotal.

-• When an academic unit offers a family of quality computing degree programs, its faculty will naturally come to reflect a variety of perspectives on computing issues and challenges.
-This kind of situation can set the stage for a useful cross-fertilization of ideas among the disciplines, which may in turn support creativity and innovation in both teaching and research.
+For example, some institutions that offer IT programs report increased participation by women and minorities but, again, the evidence is anecdotal. - When an academic unit offers a family of quality computing degree programs, its faculty will naturally come to reflect a variety of perspectives on computing issues and challenges.
+This kind of situation can set the stage for a useful cross-fertilization of ideas among the disciplines which might, in turn, support creativity and innovation in both teaching and research.

 Many academics are asking themselves about program diversification quite explicitly: "What portfolio of computing degree programs should we be offering?"
-This implies an important educational question that was rarely asked before the emergence of the new computing disciplines: "What kinds of computing education best serve our students and community?"
+This implies an important educational question that was rarely asked before the emergence of the new computing disciplines: "What kinds of computing education best serves our students and community?"
 The portfolio question also requires that decision-makers weigh the benefits against the costs.
 Obvious costs include the initial costs of creating new programs as well as the ongoing overhead of administering multiple programs.